PathwayCommons/guide/_datasets/TCGA_Ovarian_Cancer/get-data.md

 This section spans background on ovarian cancer to detailed instructions on sourcing and extracting data in a format suitable for downstream gene expression analysis in the follow-up section titled ['Process Data']({{ site.baseurl }}/datasets/TCGA_Ovarian_Cancer/process-data/).
 Our overarching goal is to identify gene expression differences between subtypes of study participants.
 By then end of this discussion you should:

-1. Be familiar with TCGA effort to characterize HGS-OvCa
+1. Be familiar with TCGA effort to characterize HGS-OvCa (project name-code 'TCGA-OV')
 2. Be familiar with the expression subtypes of ovarian cancer
 3. Be able to obtain the TCGA HGS-OvCa RNA sequencing data
 4. Be able to prepare the data for downstream expression analysis